arthastang/IoT-Home-Guard/README.md

 In July 2018 I had completed the first version of the software and hardware.
 I will complete the second version by October 2018, when the user experience and the number of identifiable devices will be greatly improved.

+## Proof of principle

+Our approach is based on the detection of malicious network traffic.
+A device implanted malwares will communicate with remote server, trigger a remote shell or send audios/videos to server.

+The chart below shows the network traffic of a device implanted malwares.
+Red line : traffic between devices and a remote server.
+Green line : normal traffic of devices.
+Black line : Sum of TCP traffic.

+	![mi-listen&wakeup][./mi-listen&wakeup.png]

 ## Supported Devices

 Device Name | Product Version |